xrapid-group/xrmold/index.md

 xRmold uses the same Olympus x40 objective for mold diagnostic as xRfiber: this phase contrast objective is also perfect for transmitted light microscopy.

-**Useful tip**: as we are working around some automated light source intensity setting, we have found it useful to use the phase ring to get the focus on the spores first, and then slide it out before starting the analysis.

 #### Koehler illumination

 While there is a certain leeway ni operating xRfiber with a quite-not-perfect illumination of the microscope (note: not for chysotile samples!), this is not the case for xRmold, where the condenser must be perfectly aligned and spaced vertically with the slide.

 We recommend that the user familiarizes with Koehler illumination by using the excellent app “Koehler Tutor”, which can be downloaded from the App Store at this [link][6] if it is not installed on your iPad already.